conan-io/docs/howtos/custom_generators.rst

 Using the generator
 -------------------

-Let's create a test project that uses this generator, and also an existing library conan package, we will use the simple "Hello World" package we already created before:
+Let's create a test project that uses this generator, and also an existing library Conan package.
+We will use the simple "Hello World" package we already created before:

 .. code-block:: bash